What to expect on your Albania hiking tour

 Day Three: Berat and Apollonia

 Today we head out for our guided tour of Berat - a UNESCO World Heritage Site.
 Dominated by the hill where the castle stands, the city stretches on both sides of the Osum River.
 The historic center of Berat has many white stone houses with large wooden windows on the hillside, hence its nickname - 'City of a Thousand Windows'.
 The castle, most of which dates back to the 13th century, is home to several Byzantine churches and Ottoman mosques.
 We then visit the Ethnographic Museum of Berat, which presents the daily life of the inhabitants of the region, followed by tasting a Turkish coffee and a typical cake at the home of an Albanian family.
-The day continues to Apollonia.
-Founded by the Greeks around 600 B.C., this ancient city of about 250 acres within the city walls is now the largest archaeological site in Albania.
-It stretches around two hills where we discover the Archaeological site of Apollonia.

 - Breakfast & dinner included